peterson-scbr/tennis-tracking/README.md

 https://drive.google.com/drive/folders/1UtBqFwioyK1UMoWDczqu9E0g-zUhMqc5

-Extract and place the folder inside your Google Drive root directory:
+Download or add the folder to your Google Drive, then ensure it is located at:

 Required structure:
 ```